 Above: North side of the Valley Life Science Building before the project started.
 Algerian ivy (Hedera algeriensis), is a low maintenance, creeping ground cover that dominates many shaded areas on the UC Berkeley campus.
 It precludes most other plants from establishing and readily climbs walls and trees.

-Our restoration team was able to pull all the ivy in the course of two days, preparing this plot for shade-loving, native plants.
+Our restoration team was able to pull all the ivy in the course of two days, preparing this plot for shade-loving, native plants like elderberry and snowberry (above).